Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Related Work

-Eye-tracking data are recognized as highly sensitive because fine-grained gaze trajectories can encode both biometric identity and detailed cognitive or affective state information \cite{aziz2023assessing}, raising legal and ethical concerns under regulations such as the GDPR \cite{david2022your}.
-Prior research \cite{kroger2020does} demonstrated that eye movements enable robust user authentication and can disclose fatigue, attention, and even psychopathology.
-This indicates that real gaze is not only a benign behavioral metric but also serves as a critical biometric and state indicator.
-To mitigate state-revelation, several signal-level privacy techniques have been investigated, including differential privacy schemes for eye-movement features \cite{bozkir2021differential}, randomized perturbation \cite{liu2019differential}, filter-based framework \cite{raju2025real}, and noise-injection framework \cite{aziz2025privacy}.
-Furthermore, certain privacy-preserving gaze-estimation pipelines \cite{bozkir2020privacy, ren2024dpgazesynth} were developed that utilized synthetic intermediate representations or encoded gaze representations to limit exposure of identity or state information.
+Eye-tracking data are privacy-sensitive because fine-grained gaze trajectories can encode both biometric identity and cognitive or affective state information \cite{aziz2023assessing}.
+Prior work has shown that eye movements can support user authentication and may also reveal fatigue, attention, and mental health-related traits \cite{kroger2020does}, raising legal and ethical concerns under regulations such as the GDPR \cite{david2022your}.
+To reduce such risks, several signal-level privacy techniques have been studied, including differential privacy for eye-movement features \cite{bozkir2021differential}, randomized perturbations \cite{liu2019differential}, filter-based approaches \cite{raju2025real}, and noise-injection frameworks \cite{aziz2025privacy}.